Missunderstood (Queen Naija album)

 Missunderstood (stylized in all lowercase) is the debut studio album by American singer Queen Naija.
 The album was released on October 30, 2020, through Capitol.
 The production on the album was handled by multiple producers including Boi-1da, T-Minus, Jahaan Sweet, Hitmaka, Lil' Ronnie and Pooh Beatz among others.
-The album also features guest appearances by Lil Durk, Russ, Toosii, Jacquees, Mulatto and Kiana Ledé.
+The album also features guest appearances by Lil Durk, Russ, Toosii, Jacquees, Latto, and Kiana Ledé.
 The deluxe version features guest appearances by Ari Lennox, Wale and J.I the Prince of N.Y.

 Missunderstood was supported by four singles: "Butterflies Pt.
 2", "Pack Lite", "Lie to Me" and "Set Him Up".
 The album received generally positive reviews from music critics and was a moderate commercial success.
 It debuted at number nine on the US Billboard 200 and number one on the US Top R&B Albums charts, earning 34,000 album-equivalent units in its first week.
 A deluxe edition titled Missunderstood...Still was released on April 16, 2021, including six new tracks and a remix of Butterflies Pt.
 2 featuring Wale.